aistabci/abci-docs/v3/en/docs/tips/jupyterlab_venv.md

 # How to Add a Python Virtual Environment to JupyterLab

 In ABCI's JupyterLab, you can add or remove Python virtual environments you've created as kernels.
-Added Python virtual environments can be selected from JupyterLab Launcher.
+These environments will then be available for selection in the JupyterLab Launcher.

 This section shows how to add a Python virtual environment to JupyterLab on Open OnDemand (OOD).